papasop/18th/README.md

 From this single axiom, twelve theorems follow.
 Each theorem has a precise mathematical statement and a structural correspondence to Pure Land Buddhist doctrine.

+The paper itself contains a condensed remark noting the structural coincidence.
+This document expands the twelve correspondences in full.

+### Paper Abstract

+> What kind of structure must exist in a variational system that forbids the annihilation of all configurations?
+We show: exactly one — a smooth generative manifold M, universally accessible, permanently retentive, and equipped with infinite cost-free degrees of freedom.
+From a single realizability axiom, twelve necessary properties of M are derived: access is basin-independent, capture depends on alignment alone, the channel infrastructure is indestructible under any consistent extension, and exclusion is geometrically self-imposed.
+The manifold is not postulated; it is the unique survivor of structural stability.

 ---

 ## The Twelve Consequences